BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

     linkStyle 3 stroke:#55f,stroke-width:2.0px

 ```

-Sam is planning to encrypt his private-key information with a single symmetric-encryption key, and he's aware of the dangers that causes for resilience: the symmetric key is a Single Point of Failure.
+Sam is planning to encrypt this private-key information with a single symmetric-encryption key, and he's aware of the dangers that causes for resilience: the symmetric key becomes a Single Point of Failure.

 He can't get around that (yet) but he can use the structure of the Envelope to offer _other_ ways to rebuild his private keys.
 He adds a metadata hint to each Envelope: the `derivationPath` and the `seedDigest` of the seed used to create the keys.
 He does this by turning the `xprv` object into a new envelope containing the additional information as assertions.